gamalmubarak/Book_Search_Engine/README.md

 ## Usage

 1. Search for Books:

 - Enter a search term in the search bar and click "Submit Search."
 - View the search results, including book details.

-2.Save Books:
+2. Save Books:

 - Log in or sign up to save books to your account.
 - Click the "Save This Book!" button under a book to save it.

-3.View Saved Books:
+3. View Saved Books:

 - Navigate to the "See Your Books" page to view your saved books.
 - Remove books from your saved list by clicking the "Delete this Book!" button.

-4.Authentication:
+4. Authentication:

 - Use the "Login/Sign Up" modal to create an account or log in.
 - Log out using the "Logout" button in the navigation bar.